Davis Polk: Defense of segregation

+In Guinn v.
+United States, as Solicitor General, while he argued against the legality of the "grandfather clause", he conceded the illegality of the literacy tests, which was used to disenfranchise African Americans and others.

+Representation of Purdue Pharma

+As of 2025, Davis Polk presently represents Purdue Pharma as the lead counsel for its bankruptcy proceedings.
+Purdue filed for bankruptcy in September 2019 to deal with its debts from thousands of lawsuits alleging that Purdue was responsible for the opioid epidemic and more than a million overdose deaths as a result of its marketing of Oxycontin as less addictive than it was in reality.

+Purdue retained Davis Polk in March 2018, and its representation was critical to reaching a settlement that released the Sackler family, owners of Purdue Pharma, from any potential liability related to opioid claims in exchange for relinquishing all of their equity in Purdue and making a $4.275 billion payment into a claims trust for opioid claimants.

+Although the Sackler family is not a debtor in the bankruptcy proceeding, the bankruptcy plan is structured to protect the Sacklers from future civil litigation.
+An analysis commissioned by Davis Polk found that the Sackler family took $10.3 billion in net cash distributions out of Purdue between 2008 and 2019.

+As of March 2025, a New York bankruptcy judge has approved $246 million in legal fees for Davis Polk.
+The firm has requested another $12.2 million for its work from September 2024 to January 2025.

 Recognition

 In March 2007, Gay Men's Health Crisis (GMHC) awarded Davis Polk its Heroes Honors 25th Anniversary Award for the corporate pro bono work the firm has done on the organization's behalf.

 In 2010, Davis Polk was ranked third in Revenue per Lawyer by the American Lawyer's top 100 National Firms.
 In 2012 and 2013, Davis Polk was named America's Law Firm of the Year by the International Financial Law Review.

 The firm placed 15th on The American Lawyer's 2021 AmLaw 200 ranking, and, on the 2021 Global 200 survey, Davis Polk ranked as the 20th highest grossing law firm in the world.

 In 2024, Davis Polk was recognized as a top international law firm in five practice areas at China Business Law Journal’s 2024 China Business Law Awards.

 Notable attorneys and alumni

 Current attorneys

 Among its current partners and counsel are: